 A native of Bombay, India, Ms. Malkani came to the U.S. in 1983, having previously served as Director of Sales Marketing for the Fariyas Hotels Resorts in Bombay, as well as Catering Sales Manager for the renowned Taj Mahal Intercontinental in Bombay.
 She is a graduate of the Institute of Hotel Management and Catering Technology Applied Nutrition in Bombay, India.

 Mr. Palumbo is responsible for Millennium Partner's commercial assets.
-The $2 billion real estate portfolio contains Millennium's office, retail, sports club, theater, extended-stay and parking assets throughout the country.
-Mr. Palumbo is also responsible for Millennium's investments in the luxury fitness business, which currently consists of six clubs operating under The Sports Club/LA brand name and managed by Millennium's Boston-based subsidiary, Millennium Partners Sports Club Management.
+The $2 billion real estate portfolio contains Millennium's office, retail, theater, extended-stay and parking assets throughout the country.

 Mr. Palumbo joined Millennium Partners in 1997.
 He initially oversaw the development of Millennium's mixed-use Ritz-Carlton developments in Washington, DC, Georgetown and Battery Park City in lower Manhattan.

 Mr. Palumbo received his JD from the Stanford Law School and his MBA from the Stanford Graduate School of Business.
 He holds an undergraduate degree in economics from Princeton University, from which he graduated summa cum laude.
 He attended Phillips Exeter Academy for high school.
-Mr. Palumbo serves multiple non-profit boards including The Friends of the High Line, of which he has been Treasurer since inception, the New York City Economic Development Corporation, the Real Estate Board of New York Board of Governors and the New York City LGBT Center.
+Mr. Palumbo serves on multiple non-profit boards including The Friends of the High Line, of which he is Vice Chair and Treasurer of the Board, the New York City Economic Development Corporation and the Real Estate Board of New York Board of Governors.
+Mr. Palumbo is also chairman of the capital campaign of the New York City LGBT Center.